i05nagai/memorandum/language/english_speaking.md

     * The country is one of the least homogenous societies in the world
 * coordinate
     * The countries are taking steps to coordinate their military actions in Syria.
+    * to make various, separate things work together
+    * combine
+    * match
+    * position
+    * clothes
+* arrangement
+    * hotel arrangement
+* centrifuge
+    * a machine that turns a container round very quickly, causing the solids and liquids inside it to separate by centrifugal action
+    * centrifuge force
+        * centrifugal force
+* centripetal force
 * harass
     * He claims to have been harassed by the police.
 * recruitment